Configuring a Password Policy

 password_max_consec_repeat_chars: The maximum number of consecutive repeated characters allowed.
 For example, if set to 3, passwords with 4 or more consecutive repeated characters (e.g., aaaa or 1111) are disallowed.

-When a user enters a new password, if the password does not meet the complexity policy, the following error message is returned:
+When a user enters a new password, if the password does not meet the password complexity policy, the following error message is returned:

 Error: password does not meet the requirements specified for <variable> in your password complexity policy.
 Password not changed.